chuangcaleb/obsidian-fountain-editor/README.md

   - 👥 All this proves that there's a community of people who are interested!
 - ✍🏼 **Create a screenplay project** using this plugin!
   - 📸 **[Showcase your work](https://github.com/chuangcaleb/obsidian-fountain-editor/discussions/categories/showcase)** of how you took advantage of mixing the best of Fountain + Obsidian.
 Then I can reuse your examples in promotions, and maybe get inspiration for new features too! hehe
-- 🎨 You can find a link to the Figma design file for the icon [here](https://www.figma.com/file/0YoeCyzLLHUBkzUsBqmxh9/Obsidian-Fountain-Editor-Icon)!

 #### 🤓 Know how to code?
 You can contribute too